wtsi-hgi/irobot/irobot/precache/README.md

 * When data fetching is complete, check we have, are planning to or are in the process of calculating its checksums.
 If not:

-  * Enqueue the asynchronous checksumming.
+  * Enqueue the asynchronous checksumming job.

   If/when checksumming is queued or in progress and a checksum request is made: